What to Expect

 How will I be billed?

 Minnesota Veterinary Ultrasound will bill the veterinary hospital directly.
-Minnesota Veterinary Ultrasound is unable to accept payments directly from clients.
-Checks are made payable to Minnesota Veterinary Ultrasound.
-Payments should be made within 10 days of receiving the invoice beyond which a $25 late fee will apply and scanning services may be delayed until accounts are updated.
+Minnesota Veterinary Ultrasound is unable to accept payments directly from pet owners.
+For your convenience, credit card payments can be made via the MVU online portal.
+Please click the following link for directions (Credit Card Payments).
+Check payments are also acceptable and can be made payable to Minnesota Veterinary Ultrasound.
+Payments are due upon invoice delivery.
+A $25 late fee will be assessed for late payments and scanning services may be delayed until accounts are updated.